You’re a health-conscious person, but have you noticed any new cravings lately? Brownies, perhaps? Maybe macaroni and cheese?

-Studies have found that low levels of another neurotransmitter—dopamine, which is associated with pleasurable rewards—can also lead to cravings.
+Studies have found that low levels of another neurotransmitter — dopamine, which is associated with pleasurable rewards — can also lead to cravings.
 When we don’t have enough dopamine, we reach for something that will make us feel good, like a donut or a piece of cake.
-When we eat it, we feel better, temporarily.
+When we eat it, we feel better, at least temporarily.

 Researchers have actually found that both serotonin and dopamine levels vary in people depending on the season, so when those cravings come on, realize that it could be because of the chemicals in your brain.